Within our wide range of trail and running gear, explore our sunglasses for trail and running.

 Why wear trail/running sunglasses?

-Wearing trail/running sunglasses offers several key advantages:
+Wearing trail/running sunglasses offers several key benefits:

 - Protects your eyes

-- UV filtration
+- Ultraviolet (UV) filtration

 - Glare reduction